-DeGroote dean, Len Waverman, and alumnus Paul McLean.
-(Photo by JD Howell)
+DeGroote Dean Len Waverman (left) and alumnus Paul McLean.
+Photo courtesy of JD Howell.

 McMaster’s DeGroote School of Business is transforming its Bachelor of Commerce program, with an emphasis on problem-based discovery, interdisciplinary study and interaction with business leaders that will prepare graduates to prosper in the quickly-changing conditions of the business world itself.

 A significant gift will enable the university to plan and build the McLean Centre for Collaborative Discovery at the DeGroote School of Business, over what is now the Innis Library, with the building being specifically designed to facilitate a new and evolving model of teaching business to students from all faculties.

 The gift comes from the McLean family, which has a special affinity for McMaster.
 Three generations of the family have studied a broad range of subjects at the university, including Statistics, Computer Science, Business, Cultural Studies, Sociology and Gender Studies.